Kongrith/Kongrith/README.md

 👯 Get married with `Miss.
 Apiwattanaree Sangkum`.

-⚡ Working currently on Turnkey Communcation Service (TKC).
+⚡ Working currently as R&D Assistant Manager at Turnkey Communcation Service (TKC).

 🖥️ Self-taught in AI technology relating to deep learning, reinforcement learning in the Energy Industry.